-The manipulator could be offered with different protection level.
-The basic design (option Base 67) is well prepared for normal or tough environment.
-This includes electrical design following the IP67 standard and stainless steel screw used for all add-on parts after painting.
+The basic design (IP67) is well prepared for normal or tough environment.
+This includes electrical design following the IP67 standard, and stainless steel screw used for all add-on parts after painting.

-For the extra tough environment like Foundry industries the option Foundry Plus2 67 is recommended.
-This has on top of the basic robot also added extra protection of cables, extra sealings, protection plugs in customers or unused holes, added rust preventive and special paint / surface treatment.
+For the extra tough environment, for example, foundry industries, the option Foundry Plus 267 is recommended.
+This has on top of the basic robot, also added extra protection of cables, extra sealings, protection plugs in customers or unused holes, added rust preventive, and special paint/surface treatment.